 Today I'm talking with Kate McNulty, an autistic Certified Gottman Therapist, Certified AASECT Sex Therapist, and licensed clinical social worker.
-We're discussing her new book, Love and Asperger's: Practical Strategies To Help Couples Understand Each Other and Strengthen Their Connection, which came out in October 2020.
+We're discussing her new book about autistic and Asperger's relationships: Love and Asperger's: Practical Strategies To Help Couples Understand Each Other and Strengthen Their Connection, which came out in October 2020.

 Love and Asperger's is a practical guide to maintaining a loving and communicative relationship between people with different neurotypes.
 Kate lays out some common problem-areas that mixed neurotype couples may face, and gives direct and clear support to work through them together.

 Unlike other autism-focused relationship self-help books I've read, Love and Asperger's doesn't assume that the problems in the relationship come down to the autistic person being "too" autistic.
 Rather, she focuses on supporting both individuals to get to know each other and their own needs better, and to communicate together to get everyone's needs met.